-Yes, you can.
+Yes, you can get a mortgage with a CCJ!
+It’ll be more difficult as you’ll have fewer options available to you, but it’s not impossible.
 It’s a case of finding the right specialist mortgage broker who can help you understand your options, and find you the right specialist lender.

 Getting approved with a CCJ will depend on a few things: